 Mitsubishi began work on its first car, simply named the Model A, in 1917.
 That was 100 years ago, and so to celebrate this momentous occasion Mitsubishi Motors North America commissioned a recreation of it.
 Sadly, the Re-Model A, as it is called, it just plain ridiculous.

-The “Re-Model A” was built by West Coast Customs, a shop you may remember from the MTV show named Pimp My Ride, which was not at all about rides.
-Or pimping.
+The “Re-Model A” was built by West Coast Customs.
+It is a shop you may remember from the MTV show Pimp My Ride, which was only ostensibly about rides, and not at all about pimping.
 Despite assurances by Mitsubishi Motors North America representatives that the team knew what they were doing, that was clearly not the case.

 Eagle eyed readers might notice that, for one, it looks absolutely nothing like the original.
-We could list all the aberrations, but that would probably take more time than exists until the heat death of the universe.
+We could list the aberrations, but that would probably take more time than exists until the heat-death of the universe.
 I mean, just look at this abomination.

 Let’s take into account the fact that it was based on the chassis of a modern Outlander plug-in hybrid, which probably does not match up at all to the Model A, wheelbase-wise, or in any other fashion.
 Even so, it’s still just a shit job.